Best Contract Lifecycle Management Software in 2025: My Top 7 Picks

 One of the standout features was DealHub's CPQ engine.
 It's surprisingly intuitive and allows me to build quotes with real-time pricing logics, even for complex configurations.

-I've used it to set up tiered pricing models, subscription billing structures, and even run discount approvals, which normally require a lot of back-and-forth with finance.
+I've used it to set up tiered pricing models, subscription billing structures, and even run discount approvals, which normally need a lot of back-and-forth with finance.

 I also want to call out DealRoom, a shared digital space where internal teams and customers can collaborate, negotiate, and redline documents in real time.
 Compared to old-school email attachments and chaos, the experience feels modern and dynamic.